Mediamazine

 Adding Tags

-Most of the time, all sorts of uploading options allow you to apply tags when you are uploading your photos to Flickr.
+Most of the time, there are options to apply tags when you are uploading your photos to Flickr.
 But there might be times when you want to add tags to photos already in your Flickr account.
-To do that, follow these steps:
+To do so, follow these steps:

-1. Make sure that you are signed into your Flickr account — if you don’t have a Flickr account, create one — you’ll find instructions here…
+1. Make sure that you are signed into your Flickr account.
+If you don’t have a Flickr account, create one, as explained in our Signing up for Flickr page.

 2. Click the picture for which you want to add tags.
-This will open the Flickr page for that picture as you can see in Figure 1.
+This will open the Flickr page for that picture as you can see in Figure 1, below.

 Figure 1: The Flickr page for any photo

-3. On the bottom right of the photo, you’ll find an option called Add a tag (see Figure 1 above).
+4. On the bottom right of the photo, you’ll find an option called Add a tag, as shown in Figure 1, above.
 Click this option.

 Figure 2: Add your tags

-In upcoming posts, I’ll teach you how you can add the same tags to all photos in a set.
-If you don’t know what Flickr sets are, look at this previous post…
+In upcoming posts, we’ll teach you how you can add the same tags to all photos in a set.
+If you don’t know what Flickr sets are, look at our What are Flickr Sets? post.

 Filed Under: F